PhiLouGii/Tetris_game/README.md

 - ## Contribution 🫱🏾‍🫲🏽
   Contributions are welcome!
 Feel free to fork this repository and submit pull requests.
 If you have ideas for improvements or find any bugs, please open an issue.

+- ## Acknowledgments 👍🏾
+  - Inspired by the classic Tetris game.
+  - Special thanks to the Python and Pygame to the documentation.

 - ## Author 👩🏾‍💻
   This was entirely done by Philippa L. Giibwa.
 You can reach me on [pgiibwa04@gmail.com]

+Please leave a star on my repo.
+Thank you! ⭐